 An examination of Greek philosophy beginning with the pre-Socratic period and emphasizing the works of Plato and Aristotle.
 Reading is mainly in the primary sources.

-Credits 4

-Attributes

-Cross listed

-Diversity International

-Appropriate for First-year Students
+Diversity International Appropriate for First-year Students Humanities Division Writing Intensive Cross Listed PHIL 155

-Humanities Division

-Writing Intensive

-Cross Listed

-PHIL 155

 ANCS 199: Medical Terminology